-However today, we are emphasising that we are not seeking perfection because perfection is intimidating and unnecessarily stressful, so we are going with PROGRESS.
+Today, we are emphasising that we are not seeking perfection because perfection is intimidating and unnecessarily stressful, so we are going to go with PROGRESS.

 Frankly, does it really matter what you call it as long as it feels efficient and capable right??!!
 But it seems that it matter because people have become more sensitive to terminology.

 That being the case, the underlying principles have not changed.

 In order to get organised, you need to organise your home, yourself and your family, but let’s start with our homes.
 Of course, you will also have to organise yourself because that is how you are going to free your time and energy – a whole lot of energy goes into running the home for our family and ourselves.
 You will need to set your priorities in order.

 In this section we are going to deal with organizing our home and I would like to divide this into two parts.

 I love calling the process of giving away, donating and throwing out things a detox of my home.
 Just by saying detoxing, I already have a sense of clean and healthy and that feels good.
 So this part is about detoxing and getting things in order to create a warm home for my family and me.

 When we detox, we will be doing the following:

 - We will get rid of all the things that we do not need.
 These things can be given to family and friends who might want it, thrown away, donated or kept.

 - Whatever is kept will need to be ‘homed”, meaning it needs to be kept in a permanent and proper place.